The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 ### Check Net Violations

-The method reads a net name, then the function antenna_checker::check_net_violation checks if the target net has antenna violations, the function returns 1 if it is true, otherwise return 0
+The following method reads a net name, then the function antenna_checker::check_net_violation checks if the target net has antenna violations, the function returns 1 if it is true, otherwise return 0

 ```Tcl
 proc check_net_violation { args } {